Other funding sources

 Individuals, community and welfare groups can apply for a range of funding which is managed by the Department of Internal Affairs Local Government and Community Branch.

-Environment BOP's environment enhancement fund provides seed funding for community-based environment projects in the Bay of Plenty.
+BOP Regional Council's environment enhancement fund provides seed funding for community-based environment projects in the Bay of Plenty.
+Applications open on July 1st each year.

 First Sovereign Trust is licenced by the Department of Internal Affairs to operate gaming machines in NZ.
 The money raised from the operation of gaming machines is distributed by way of grants.